Jumpstart Frequently Asked Questions

 - How is the scholarship for the fall course applied and when?

-- You receive the credit when you matriculate in the fall and complete your final exam or project.
-The course is worth 3 academic credits, and has an equivalent value of up to $6,000.
+- The scholarship will be applied to your account before September 1st.
+You receive the credit when you matriculate in the fall and complete your final exam or project.
+The course is worth 3 academic credits.

 - What is the timing for the summer course?